dcmwijaya/ESP_FC28_Library/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/devancakra/FC28)
 ![Solo-Project: Library](https://img.shields.io/badge/Solo-%2DProject-%20Library%3A%20Soil%20Moisture-light.svg?style=flat&logo=arduino&logoColor=white&color=%23F7DF1E)

-# FC28
+# FC28-Library
-This library is used to read soil moisture in percentage form.
+This library was created so that it can be used to read the soil moisture value from the FC-28 sensor.

 <br>